PshsayhiXD/Zenithra/README.md

 npm run build:clean
 ```

-This runs the linter, cleans the `dist/` folder, compiles TypeScript, and copies the database.
+This cleans the `dist/` folder, compiles TypeScript, and copies the database.

 **Start after building:**